tarcinapp/entity-persistence-service/.context/20-FEATURES-HIERARCHY.md

 A record with no parents is called a **root**.
 A record with no children is a **leaf**.
 A record can be both (a standalone record) or neither (a node somewhere in the middle of a deep DAG).

-Each child record carries its parent references directly inside its own `_parents` field.
-Each parent record carries its children references inside its own `_children` field, maintained automatically by the server when children are created via `POST /{id}/children`. `_childrenCount` mirrors `_children.length` and is visible in responses so the UI can check whether a record has children without fetching them.
+Each child record carries its parent references in `_parents`.
+Each parent record carries its children references in `_children`, maintained automatically by the server. `_childrenCount` mirrors `_children.length` but is always hidden from responses — its sole purpose is server-side query optimisation (powering a future `leaves` set filter).

 This feature intentionally does not express hierarchy through separate relationship records (the list-to-entity pivot table).
 This keeps hierarchy reads cheap: a single document fetch returns the full ancestry or child list.